What is a VPN and Do You Need One?

 Encryption goes hand in hand with the security protocol.
 This feature guards your data by encrypting it.
 So, even if a hacker or someone else gets a hold of your data, they won’t be able to decipher it.

 The best VPNs use AES 128-bit and 256-bit.
 AES stands for Advanced Encryption Standard, and it’s the most common cipher.
-The majority of VPNs use this, and it’s compatible will all of the main VPN protocols.
+The majority of VPNs use this, and it’s compatible with all of the main VPN protocols.

 The numbers 128 and 256 correspond to the key length, and it represents the possible number of combinations.
 To put it in perspective, the fastest computer would take more than a billion years to come up with all the possible combinations for AES 128-bit.